DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 IVSHMEM Library
 ===============

-The Intel® DPDK IVSHMEM library facilitates fast zero-copy data sharing among virtual machines (host-to-guest or guest-to-guest) by means of QEUMU's IVSHMEM mechanism.
+The DPDK IVSHMEM library facilitates fast zero-copy data sharing among virtual machines (host-to-guest or guest-to-guest) by means of QEUMU's IVSHMEM mechanism.

 The library works by providing a command line for QEMU to map several hugepages into a single IVSHMEM device.
-For the guest to know what is inside any given IVSHMEM device (and to distinguish between Intel® DPDK and non-Intel® DPDK IVSHMEM devices), a metadata file is also mapped into the IVSHMEM segment.
+For the guest to know what is inside any given IVSHMEM device (and to distinguish between DPDK and non-DPDK IVSHMEM devices), a metadata file is also mapped into the IVSHMEM segment.
 No work needs to be done by the guest application to map IVSHMEM devices into memory;
-they are automatically recognized by the Intel® DPDK Environment Abstraction Layer (EAL).
+they are automatically recognized by the DPDK Environment Abstraction Layer (EAL).

-A typical Intel® DPDK IVSHMEM use case looks like the following.
+A typical DPDK IVSHMEM use case looks like the following.

 .. image28_png has been renamed